 Canadian Mental Health Association returns Sudbury trucker convoy's donation

-Canadian Mental Health Association Sudbury/Manitoulin (CMHA-S/M) said in a news release it is returning a donation made this week by "a local partisan group that conflicts with agency mission, vision and values," calling it a mistake.
+Canadian Mental Health Association Sudbury/Manitoulin says it is returning a donation made this week by "a local partisan group that conflicts with agency mission, vision and values."

+In a news release, the CMHA-S/M said it accepted the money by mistake.

 The group was created to show support for the trucker's convoy that is protesting COVID-19 mandates in Ottawa and has 1,244 members online.